guettli/deadends-of-it/README.md

 ## Network File Systems

 NFS (Network File System).
+Today people either use https://en.wikipedia.org/wiki/Server_Message_Block to access files on a network share, or they use a web based file service (DropBox, Google Drive, Microsoft OneDrive, Nextcloud, ...)

-Today application servers use storage servers using simple protocols like s3 to store and retrieve blobs.
+Today application servers talk to storage servers using simple protocols like s3 to store and retrieve blobs, not NFS.
-And users prefer the speed of very fast local ssd disks.
-Software gets stored in git.
-Many documents get edited only, and the few bytes that get stored in your personal $HOME directory get synced with DropBox, Nextcloud or GoogleDrive.

 Same for WebDAV.
 http://sotagtrends.com/?tags=[nfs,webdav]

+## OwnCloud
 Owncloud (ownCloud is a suite of client–server software for creating and using file hosting services. ownCloud functionally has similarities to the widely used Dropbox) was great some months ago.
 I switched to nextcloud like most other users:

 http://sotagtrends.com/?tags=[owncloud,nextcloud]